SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 8.1.4 Privacy Considerations

 The LTMBSE-ACE memory system stores detailed information about each learner's interactions, struggles, and progress.
 This data enables personalization but also raises privacy concerns.
 While our implementation isolates per-learner data and does not share information across users, the accumulation of detailed learning profiles creates obligations for data protection and raises questions about data retention, student consent (especially for minors), and potential misuse.
 Our study did not comprehensively evaluate participant attitudes toward this data collection or test long-term implications of persistent memory storage.
+Notably, NOODEIA's use of Neo4j graph database rather than traditional SQL databases eliminates the risk of SQL injection attacks, a common vulnerability in educational technology systems.
+Furthermore, the graph database architecture provides structural separation between the AI tutoring layer and data storage, preventing potential AI jailbreaking attempts from exploiting or extracting sensitive learner information through prompt manipulation.

 #### 8.1.5 Ecological Validity

-The study was conducted in controlled settings at Two By Two Learning Center (K-12 participants) and the University of Illinois at Urbana-Champaign (undergraduate and graduate participants), which differ from typical classroom environments, home learning contexts, or other educational settings where NOODEIA might be deployed.
+The study was conducted in controlled settings at Two By Two Learning Center (K-12 student participants) and the University of Illinois Urbana-Champaign (undergraduate and graduate student participants), which differ from typical classroom environments, home learning contexts, or other educational settings where NOODEIA might be deployed.
 While the two-site design increased demographic diversity, both environments featured individual attention from research assistants, dedicated devices, and a structured session format.
 These conditions may not reflect real-world usage patterns.
-Participants knew they were participating in a study, which may have influenced their engagement and responses.
+Participants knew they were participating in a study which may have influenced their engagement and responses.
 The Hawthorne effect cannot be ruled out, and the one-session design prevents assessment of how novelty effects might fade over extended use.

 #### 8.1.6 Single-Session Design